Get insider access

 6. Best All-In-One Monochrome Laser Printer

-For black-and-white printing only, we recommend the Brother MFC-L2750DW, one of the best all-in-one laser printers we've tested.
-This monochrome model produces incredibly sharp documents and prints quickly at 36 pages per minute.
-Its cost-per-print is very low, as a regular toner cartridge gets you around 2,000 prints, and there's only one cartridge to replace since it's a monochrome model.
-XL cartridges are available if you print more.
-The scanner's lid hinges can extend so that it's easier to close the lid over thicker items like textbooks, and there's an automatic feeder with single-pass duplex scanning, allowing for quick processing of multi-page and double-sided documents.
-You can connect to the printer via Wi-Fi, USB, or Ethernet, and there's also NFC support, allowing you to connect an NFC-enabled device with a single tap.
+If you only print black-and-white documents or don't want to deal with potential clogs, we recommend the Brother MFC-L2820DW, one of the best all-in-one laser printers we've tested.
+This model produces incredibly sharp documents and prints quickly at 33 pages per minute.
+Its cost-per-print is very low, as a regular toner cartridge gets you just under 1,300 prints, and there's only one cartridge to replace since it's a monochrome model.
+XL cartridges are available if you print more, with advertised page yields of 3,000 pages.
+The scanner's lid hinges can extend so that it's easier to close the lid over thicker items like textbooks, and there's an automatic feeder, although no duplex scanning.

 See our review